Dave-notch/Dave-notch/README.md

 - 💞️ I’m looking to collaborate on anyone
 - 📫 How to reach me stsaamir86@gmail.com
 - 😄 Pronouns: male
-- ⚡ Fun fact: idk leave me alone lil bro:(
+- ⚡ Fun fact:am intrested like anything related to tech

 <!---
 Dave-notch/Dave-notch is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.